INRIA/scikit-learn-mooc/jupyter-book/ml_concepts/slides.md

 # 📰 Introducing machine-learning concepts

-This video will teach you the basic concepts: what is machine learning, the type of sub-problems that it covers, the vocabulary and the general pipeline.
+This presentation will teach you the basic concepts: what is machine learning, the type of sub-problems that it covers, the vocabulary and the general pipeline.